udayteki/quick-survey/README.md

 # Goals

 * [x] One click install.
-* [ ] Manage questions.
-Done delete and create - still need to make it possible to edit questions.
-Add more question types.
+* [x] Manage your own survey with a variety of question types.
-* [ ] Optional log in and verification (through Github / Twitter) of a survey.
-Right now a log in is required, but there's no actual verification of the log in.
+* [ ] Optional log in and verification (through e-mail / GitHub / Twitter) of a survey.
+Still to do: GitHub / Twitter / Etc.

 # To deploy